-The instructions for the visit to the field center or the home visits are specified on an information sheet prepared by each field center, and mailed to the participant, proxy, or LTCF caregiver, as
+The instructions for the visit to the field center or the home visits are specified on an information sheet prepared by each field center, and mailed to the participant, proxy, LAR, or LTCF caregiver, as required, soon after the appointment is made.
+The instructions include (see Appendices 1.C - 1.D) for a letter template including the information below):

-- Appointment date and time - Preparations: - Instructions concerning restrictions on the use of tobacco and vigorous physical activity the morning of the visit, and for non-use of perfume, body lotion, baby powder, etc. - Instructions on appropriate clothing to wear for the examinations (including comfortable shoes, especially for Zeno Gait Mat and Two Minute Walk) - Items to bring to the field center or have at the home exam: - Eyeglasses for reading - Hearing aids, if needed - Name and address of primary care physician and/or clinic - Name, address, and phone number of contact persons - Medication Instruction Sheet: Instructions for bringing prescription and over-the-counter medications, including vitamins and mineral supplements, taken within two weeks prior to the examination and a bag for bringing the medications to the field center.
-As shown in Appendix 1.D, participants are asked to assemble and bring to the ARIC center all prescription, over-the-counter, and research medications, including medications that are solid or non-solid, that may be swallowed, inhaled, applied to the skin or hair, injected, implanted, or placed in the ears, eyes, nose, mouth, or any other part of the body - Overview of Exam at the Clinic or at home/LTCF (as applicable): - A listing of the interviews and procedures for the examination (optional) - A reminder that snacks are provided during the exam (both for clinic and home/LTCF exams) - Clinic hours and phone number for questions or rescheduling appointments - Directions to the clinic (e.g., a map) and to parking facilities (only for clinic exam): - A reminder that free parking or reimbursement is provided - Transportation, if applicable (some centers provide transportation and arrange for participant pick-up)
+- Appointment date and time - Preparations: - Instructions concerning restrictions on the use of tobacco and vigorous physical activity the morning of the visit, and for non-use of perfume, body lotion, baby powder, etc. - Instructions on appropriate clothing to wear for the examinations (including comfortable shoes, especially for Zeno Gait Mat and Two Minute Walk) - Items to bring to the field center or have at the home exam: - Eyeglasses for reading - o Hearing aids, if needed - Name and address of primary care physician and/or clinic - o Name, address, and phone number of contact persons - Medication Instruction Sheet: Instructions for bringing prescription and over-the-counter medications, including vitamins and mineral supplements, taken within two weeks prior to the examination and a bag for bringing the medications to the field center.
+As shown in Appendix 1.D, participants are asked to assemble and bring to the ARIC center all prescription, over-the-counter, and research medications, including medications that are solid or non-solid, that may be swallowed, inhaled, applied to the skin or hair, injected, implanted, or placed in the ears, eyes, nose, mouth, or any other part of the body - Overview of Exam at the Clinic or at home/LTCF (as applicable): - o A listing of the interviews and procedures for the examination (optional) - A reminder that snacks are provided during the exam (both for clinic and home/LTCF exams) - Clinic hours and phone number for questions or rescheduling appointments - Directions to the clinic (e.g., a map) and to parking facilities (only for clinic exam): - A reminder that free parking or reimbursement is provided - Transportation, if applicable (some centers provide transportation and arrange for participant pick-up)

-f.
 Contacts for No-Shows